Can My Client Legally Hire Me as an Employee After Years as a Consultant? Seeking Advice

 Hello All,

-My questions are below,
+My questions are below:

-Need your support to get answer.
+I need your support to get answers.

 Regards,